Primary Endpoint

 PAPILLON: Evaluating the EGFR-targeting therapy with chemotherapy for first-line EGFR exon 20 insertion mutations1

-Treatment with RYBREVANT® + chemotherapy was evaluated in the PAPILLON Phase 3 trial1,2
+Treatment with RYBREVANT® + chemotherapy was evaluated in the PAPILLON phase 3 trial1,2

 Patients with definitively treated, clinically stable, asymptomatic brain metastases and off corticosteroids for at least 2 weeks were eligible.
 Patients with a medical history of ILD or active ILD were excluded.